Abu Dhabi

 Al Ain International Airport (IATA code: AAN)

-Al Ain International Airport is located in the Al Ain city of Abu Dhabi emirate.
-It is located 18km northwest of Al Ain city.
-It is operating since 1994 and serves nine destinations.
-The airport was originally built to serve 1,000 passengers per peak hour.
+Al Ain International Airport is located in the city of Al Ain in the emirate of Abu Dhabi.
+It is located 18 km northwest of Al Ain.
+It is operating since 1994.
 It has a 4,000-metre runway and a parallel 4,000-metre taxiway that can double as a runway as needed.

 Al Bateen Executive Airport